-Kyle Glaser serves as the Associate Director of Bands at Texas State University-San Marcos.
-His responsibilities include conducting the Symphonic Winds, directing the Bobcat Marching Band, and teaching various methods classes.
+Kyle Glaser serves as the Associate Director of Bands at Texas State University.
+His responsibilities include conducting the Symphonic Winds, overseeing all athletic bands, and teaching various methods classes.
 He holds a Doctor of Music degree in Conducting from the Indiana University Jacobs School of Music, a Master of Music degree in Conducting from Rutgers University, and a Bachelor of Science in Music Education from the Pennsylvania State University.
 He has studied saxophone performance with Daniel Yoder and Otis Murphy.

 Prior to his appointment at Texas State, Glaser served as the Director of Bands at the East Stroudsburg Area South High School in northeastern Pennsylvania.
 Under his direction, bands at East Stroudsburg received numerous Superior ratings at PMEA and PBA Concert Band Adjudications, and were chosen in 2002 and 2005 to perform at the Annual PMEA In-Service State Conference.
 He has also served as the interim director of the East Stroudsburg University/Community Concert Band, and was the co-director of the COTA Cats, a regional high school honors jazz ensemble that was founded by jazz legend Phil Woods.